 Former hospitals, funeral homes, and politicians’ homes are also good sites for daytime paranormal research.

 If your only available research time is during daylight hours, don’t worry.
 Somewhere nearby, at least one site is haunted, day and night.

 Ghosts don’t only come out at night.

-You may need to investigate several sites to find one that’s active in daylight.
-With enough patience and persistence, you’ll find one.
+You may need to investigate several sites to find one that’s active in daylight, but with enough patience and persistence, you’ll succeed.